aakashvats2910/KnowAhead-Android/README.md

 > Person marking the location should mark the right location, not the fake one.
 # NOTICE:
 This application is only for educational purpose of how an app works, this shall not be used for bad/illegal purposes.
+# Jitpack.io plugin:
+This repository has a library with the necessary classes, the link to add that dependency is below:
 [![](https://jitpack.io/v/aakashvats2910/KnowAhead-Android.svg)](https://jitpack.io/#aakashvats2910/KnowAhead-Android)